aevryiam/FinalProject-PemrogramanDasar-TKU211131-DTETI-UGM/README.md

 ## Licence

-This project is licensed under the GPL - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU - see the [LICENSE](LICENSE) file for details.